_edited.png)

 This board serves as a wellspring of wisdom, helping shape our offerings, ensure alignment with our mission, and hold space for the soul of this work to remain intact as we grow.

-Together, we honor rest not just as pause—but as power.
+Together, we honor rest not simply as pause, but as power.

 .jpg)